robertjshiller/screenpledge/master_document.md

 ### **3.2.
 The "Ungameable" Core Logic**

--   **The “Next Day” Rule:** Any change to goal or pledge takes effect at the next midnight.
+-   **The “Next Day” Rule:** Any change to an active goal or pledge from the Settings page takes effect at the next midnight.
--   **Revoke Permission:** Day is Failure, pledge is charged, accountability is paused.
--   **Delete Tracked App:** Day processed based on existing usage data.
--   **Stripe Payment Fails:** Accountability immediately paused.
+-   Other core business rules (Revoke Permission, Stripe Fails, etc.).

 ### **3.3.
 The "Fairness" Protocols**

--   **Reconciliation Protocol:** For users with a "sync gap," history is reconciled upon return.
+-   **Reconciliation Protocol:** For users with a "sync gap."
--   **Forgiveness Rule:** Only the first day of failure in a sync gap backlog is charged.
+-   **Forgiveness Rule:** Only the first day of failure in a backlog is charged.

-### **3.4 The "Superseding" Goal Logic (Immutability)**
+### **3.4 Onboarding & Goal Management Strategy**

-The `goals` table is treated as an immutable historical log.
-A user never "edits" a goal in the database.
-Instead, an atomic transaction is performed (via a PostgreSQL Function):
-1. The currently active goal has its `status` updated to `'inactive'`.
-2. A new row is `INSERT`ed with the new goal settings and a `status` of `'active'`.
+The system is designed to be resilient and atomic, primarily through the use of Supabase RPCs.

+-   **Resilient Onboarding:** The user's onboarding progress is tracked via granular boolean flags in their `profiles` table (e.g., `onboarding_completed_survey`).
+If the user quits the app, the `AuthGate` can return them to the exact step where they left off.
+-   **Draft & Commit Pattern:** To allow for edits during onboarding without creating "false" goal records, the user's goal is first saved as a JSON blob to the `onboarding_draft_goal` column in their profile.
+This draft is only converted into an official record in the `goals` table at the final step of onboarding.
+-   **Atomic Transactions:** All multi-step database operations (like submitting the survey and updating the profile flag) are wrapped in single PostgreSQL Functions (RPCs) to ensure they either fully succeed or fully fail, preventing the user's state from becoming inconsistent.
+-   **Superseding Goals:** When a user edits an active goal from Settings, a new goal record is created with a future `effective_at` timestamp, and the old goal's `ended_at` is set.
+This provides a complete, immutable history of all goals.

 ---